BayanGroup/nutch-custom-search/README.md

-resolve | Resolves a possible relative url to absolute one based on the current url in the context. size | Returns the number of objects in its argument (which is a list). text  | Returns the text content of its input. trancate | Trancates a string if its size is greater than max. trim | Trims a string. url | Returns the current url in the context. fetch | Fetches a content from the given url and evaluates it with the specified engine.
+resolve | Resolves a possible relative url to absolute one based on the current url in the context. size | Returns the number of objects in its argument (which is a list). text  | Returns the text content of its input. truncate | Truncates a string if its size is greater than max. trim | Trims a string. url | Returns the current url in the context. fetch | Fetches a content from the given url and evaluates it with the specified engine.